stephenroque/stephenroque/README.md

 ### Wellcome to my GitHub.

 My name is Stephen and I'm brazilian.
 Currently I'm a soldier in the NTS (Technology and Systems Core) of 🚒 CBMMG (Military Fire Department of the State of Minas Gerais).
 I served in the brazilian army 🪖 and navy ⚓.
 I've been dedicating to continuously learning 👨🏽‍💻.
-Some projects here are just courses, most of my projects can't be public.

 <!--<div align="center">
   <a href="https://github.com/stephenroque">